mkriaf/pagerduty-aws-workshop/content/02_cloudwatchintegration/page-4-createalarm.md

 ---
-title: "Create Cloudwatch Alarm"
+title: "Create a Cloudwatch Alarm"
 chapter: true
 weight: 4
 ---

-# Create Cloudwatch Alarm
+# Create a Cloudwatch Alarm

 In AWS, navigate to Cloudwatch.